BokChoyWarrior/mv-scooter-hire/readme.md

 ## Notes

-The original version with cyclic dependencies (which is also complete) is on branch `v1`
+The original version ~~with~~ _without_ cyclic dependencies (which is also complete) is on branch `v1`.
+Branch v1 is WAY simpler and easier to follow, while providing almost all the same functionality

 ### Dependency inversion / facade using interfaces